maturban/WARCMerge/README.md

  %python WARCMerge.py <file1> <file2> <file3> ... <output-directory>
 ```

- This will merge all listed WARC files and store the resulting output file(s) in "output-directory".
+ Here, all listed WARC files will be merged and stored the resulting output file(s) in "output-directory".

 (3)
 ```python
  %python WARCMerge.py  -a <source-file> <dest-file>
 ```

- This will append the source WARC file "source-file" to the end of destination WARC file "dest-file".
+ The purpose of "-a" flag is to make sure that any changes in "dest-file" are done intentionally.The command line above appends the source WARC file "source-file" to the end of destination WARC file "dest-file".

  In all cases, the program checks to see whether or not the resulting WARCs are valid!